itchannel/fordpass-ha/info.md

 ## **Changelog**
 ### Version 1.59
 - Add support for manual VIN entry (Lincoln cars hopefuly)
+- Fix for lastRefresh sensor not returning local time
 ### Version 1.58
 - Rewrote auth function to allow for more granular debugging
 - Changed odometer to use native conversions in HA (pick from sensor options)